-Program & Data Coordinator and Family Faculty-Mentor
+Program Director and Family Faculty-Mentor

 Rebecca Dosch Brown provides day-to-day operational support to MNLEND faculty, staff and trainees.
 She coordinates data collection, required Maternal and Child Health Bureau (MCHB) reports, and the LEND grant renewal processes.
 Her work includes website management, clinical rotation coordination, curriculum and event planning, technical support, and coordination of the LEND application and awarding process.
 She also works as an editor of training curriculum for the Research and Training Center on Community Living at ICI.
 Rebecca came to her role after 20+ years in higher education as a lecturer, teacher trainer, editor, and adviser both overseas and stateside.
 She is currently enrolled as a PhD student in the University of Minnesota’s Humphrey School in Public Policy, with a focus on disability policy and its intersection with race, class, and gender.
 Her teenage son is on the spectrum.

-Community Coordinator and Family Faculty-Mentor
+Family as Teachers Coordinator and Family Faculty-Mentor

 Beth Fondell has been affiliated with MNLEND since its inception and provides leadership to the program by ensuring vibrant engagement from a Community Advisory Council comprised of parents, community leaders and self-advocates.
 In addition, Beth serves as the coordinator of the Families-as-Teachers component of the LEND program along with all activities associated with fostering competency in the area of public policy and systems advocacy.
 She is an instructor for the OLPD 5356 course called Disability Policy and Services where her 30 years of experience engaged in legislative advocacy to increase family support and community living options for children and adults with NDD provides substance to each student’s learning.
 After receiving her degree from the University of Minnesota and prior to joining the faculty there, Beth served as the director of policy and program development within The Arc and two other community-based organizations serving people with disabilities and their families.
 In providing oversight to the Families-as-Teachers experience through which MNLEND Fellows advance their knowledge and practice of family and youth-centered policy, programs and service delivery, Beth promotes the utilization of tools that reflect person and family-centered approaches.
 Her leadership spans career affiliations on several boards and committees with current roles focused on the work of the Metropolitan Center for Independent Living, AAIDD, Gillette Lifetime Specialty Clinic, and the AUCD LEND Family Discipline Network.